spiral/docs/docs/en/component/data-grid.md

 ### Range

-This value expects an input to be a inside of a given range and converts it according to the base value type.
-Range boundary values are converted also.
-You can specify either the input can be also equals to the boundary values or not:
+This value expects an input to be the inside of a given range and converts it according to the base value type.
+Range boundary values are also converted.
+You can also specify if the input can be equal to the boundary values or not:

 ```php
 use Spiral\DataGrid\Specification\Value;